anhility/BestInSlotRedux/README.md

 ### Q: I've encountered a bug!
 How can I report it?
 #### A: Capture the bug with an AddOn like Swatter or BugSack and report the output to the [BestInSlotRedux GitHub](https://github.com/anhility/BestInSlotRedux/issues).

+### Q: These localization's are really weird and/or wrong.
+#### A: When I took over the project so were the original translation files lost and I had to copy from the lua files.
+Please help correct them at the project's [localization page](https://wow.curseforge.com/projects/bestinslotredux/localization).

 ***

 # Best In Slot Redux Quick Start Guide